WebDevBootcamp/course-content/module3/introduction_to_javascript.md

 ### Strings

 Strings represent text data, which are stored as sequences (*strings*) of characters.
+If you're curious, strings are stored internally as two-byte, UTF16-encoded text.

-The are defined by enclosing the text value in single or double-quotes - it doesn't matter which you use, but the end quote must be the same as the initial one:
+They are defined by enclosing the text value in single or double-quotes - it doesn't matter which you use, but the end quote must be the same as the initial one: